ttangwork/wordpress-mysql-ec2/README.md

 * terraform/ec2/backend.tf

 ## Run
-Through CircleCI pipeline, the workflow:
+Through the CircleCI pipeline, a workflow of creating AWS resources:
-1. Create network resources using Terraform (VPC, Subnets, Gateways, Routing)
+1. Create network resources (VPC, Subnets, Gateways, Routing)
+2. Create RDS resources (MariaDB)
-2. Packer build using the latest Amazone Linux 2
+3. Packer build using the latest Amazon Linux 2
-3. Create EC2 resources using Terraform (ALB and ASG)
+4. Create EC2 resources (ALB and ASG)
-4. Destroy EC2 resources
-5. Destroy network resources

 ## Patching
 A scheduled job in CircleCI runs everyday at 2 AM to bake a new AMI using the latest Amazon Linux 2.
 Once the AMI is available, the launch configuration gets updated to use this AMI and relaunch EC2 instances.

+## Destroy resources
+The pipeline doesn't have any tasks to destroy the resources.
+However you can run `destroy_all.sh` from `scripts` or run the following commands manually:
+`terraform plan -destroy -out tfplan -var-file environment.tfvars`
+`terraform apply -auto-approve tfplan`

 ## Known Issues
 ## References
 * https://learn.hashicorp.com/tutorials/terraform/circle-ci
 * https://github.com/terraform-google-modules/terraform-google-cloud-dns/issues/8